Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/moldir.md

 - **One potential avenue for improvement:** Maybe some more detail about the workflow described [here](https://github.com/Data-Science-for-Linguists-2023/Kazakh-Russian-Code-Switching-Analysis/blob/main/screenshots/annotation-workflow.png).
 It looks super cool, I want to know more!

 - **One thing I learned:** Basically everything about this topic is new to me, I'm very impressed.

+### Moldir's response

+Thank you for the feedback, Varun!
+The workflow description can be found [here](https://github.com/Data-Science-for-Linguists-2023/Kazakh-Russian-Code-Switching-Analysis/blob/main/progress_report.md) under the progress report md file.